-In addition to verifying that the DifERS fields look realistic and have adequate multiscale statistical properties, we verify that DifERS properly localizes the precipitation features.
-For this, we compute the Fourier spectral coherence between the DifERS fields (individual realizations and ensemble mean) and the MRMS fields (Figure 8).
-In terms of the coherence with MRMS, the DifERS ensemble mean shows higher values than the individual ensemble members, which is expected as the stochastically-generated spatial variability in the individual members inevitably reduces the coherence.
-For the ensemble mean, the coherence with MRMS is higher than 0.7 down to the 56 km wavelength.
-DifERS is therefore capable of accurately resolving the spatial variability of precipitation down to the 23 km scale (half of the shortest resolved wavelength in accordance with the Nyquist-Shannon theorem), which is approximately the instrumental resolution of SSMI/S. This defines what we call the effective resolution of DifERS (the 0.7 spectral coherence threshold corresponds to a 1:1 spectral signalto-noise ratio [48]).
+mean, the coherence with MRMS is higher than 0.7 down to the 56-km wavelength.
+DifERS is, therefore, capable of accurately resolving the spatial variability of precipitation down to the 23-km scale (half of the shortest resolved wavelength in accordance with the Nyquist-Shannon theorem), which is approximately the instrumental resolution of SSMI/S. This defines what we call the effective resolution of DifERS (the 0.7 spectral coherence threshold corresponds to a 1:1 spectral signal-to-noise ratio [48]).
 The integral of the spectral coherence across all wavenumbers determines the coefficient of linear correlation between DifERS and MRMS.
 The coefficient of linear correlation is a widely used metric to assess the overall consistency between two different estimates of a variable in geophysical remote sensing; another widely used metric is the mean squared difference (MSD).
-These metrics for the DifERS ensemble mean (and for GPROF and PERSIANN-CCS) against MRMS are reported in Table 2, along with the mean bias and the effective resolution.
+These metrics for the DifERS ensemble mean (and for GPROF and PERSIANN-CCS) against MRMS are reported in Table II, along with the mean bias and the effective resolution.
 For all metrics, the DifERS ensemble mean shows excellent performance, well above the GPROF and PERSIANN-CCS baseline.

 The performance metrics reported above are computed as bulk statistics over the whole evaluation dataset.
-A spatialized analysis of the DifERS retrieval accuracy suggests that the retrieval performance is spatially homogeneous within the testbed area (see supplemental figures S2, S3 and S4).
-This result, however, should be interpreted with caution, given the small sample size of the evaluation dataset, the evaluation dataset amounts to an average of 6 rainy samples per 5-km pixel of the testbed area (supplemental figure S1).
+A spatialized analysis of the DifERS retrieval accuracy suggests that the retrieval performance is spatially homogeneous in the testbed area (see Figs. S2-S4).
+This result, however, should be interpreted with caution, given the small sample size of the evaluation dataset, the evaluation dataset amounts to an average of 6 rainy samples per 5-km pixel of the testbed area (Fig. S1).

-B. Probabilistic interpretation of the outputs and uncertainty quantification
+B. Probabilistic Interpretation of the Outputs and Uncertainty Quantification

-In this section we show how the dispersion of the DifERS ensemble can provide a measure of the estimation uncertainty at any desired spatial scale.
+In this section, we show how the dispersion of the DifERS ensemble can provide a measure of the estimation uncertainty at any desired spatial scale.
 We also demonstrate how the ensemble can be interpreted as a probabilistic estimation.
-In the previous section we showed that the individual members of the DifERS ensemble are similar to the MRMS truth in terms of their multiscale statistical properties.
+In Section IV-A, we showed that the individual members of the DifERS ensemble are similar to the MRMS truth in terms of their multiscale statistical properties.
 Therefore, if we were to "hide" the MRMS truth among the DifERS ensemble members, it would not stand out for being statistically different.
-Figure 9 shows the spatial Fourier coherence spectrum between the DifERS ensemble members and the DifERS ensemble mean, along with the coherence spectrum between the MRMS and the DifERS ensemble mean.
+Fig. 9 shows the spatial Fourier coherence spectrum between the DifERS ensemble members and the DifERS ensemble mean, along with the coherence spectrum between the MRMS and the DifERS ensemble mean.
 The two coherence spectra are remarkably similar, being quasi on top of each other.
-This shows that, on average, the coherence between any ensemble member and the ensemble mean is essentially the same as the coherence between the ensemble mean and the MRMS truth.
-Once again, the MRMS truth would not stand out if put among the DifERS ensemble members; on average, in terms of their relative coherence, any ensemble member is as similar but republication/redistribution requires IEEE permission.
-See https://www.ieee.org/publications/rights/index.html for more information.
+This